2020 Guatemalan protests: Background

 At the time of the protests, Guatemala was dealing with the effects of Hurricanes Eta and Iota, back-to-back storms that brought torrential rains to the country, and the COVID-19 pandemic.
-The storms caused landslides that buried more than 100 Indigenous people and destroyed crops across the country.
+The storms caused landslides that buried more than 100 Indigenous people and caused crop damage across the country.
 During this time, Congress passed a budget bill that cut spending for COVID-19 patients and human rights agencies.
 The protesters claimed that this bill was passed while the country was distracted by national disasters.
 The bill also increased the legislator's stipend for meals and expenses while cutting $25 million from the budget earmarked to fight malnutrition in the country.
 The budget also cut spending for the judiciary.

 On November 20, 2020, Vice President Guillermo Castillo called for himself and President Alejandro Giammattei to resign.
 Castillo said he would not resign unless the president did so as well.